There is no justice without sharing, for justice is about more than the self.

 This conception of justice recognizes both the virtues and the limits of free enterprise.
 It demands social, political and legal rules that continually renew the opportunity to compete and thrive, while simultaneously rewarding work and innovation.
 It is a balance, which requires sound judgment and a kind spirit, not a dogma capable of rigid implementation.

-Greed is a vice, not a value.
+Greed is a vice, not a virtue.
 Working hard and enjoying the fruits of our labors is a value but limits are necessary.
 An ethical life is not a Monopoly game, in which someone accumulates all the assets and leaves everyone else with nothing.
 How fair the rules may have seemed to be is not the ultimate test of justice; the consequences must be evaluated and continually re-evaluated.
 If people are left with nothing, they have no practical future opportunity and few means by which to succeed.
+Virtually by definition, prosperity must be shared, or it is not prosperity for most people.
 Such a state of affairs does not generate future prosperity but instead leaves most people struggling to survive.
-By such means do great nations decline, as appears to happening in the United States today.
+By such means do great nations decline, as appears to happen repeatedly in the United States.

 A humane conception of justice recognizes these truths.
 The binding principle is that justice demands that the means of attainment must be adjusted continually to ensure that the opportunity to live well is broadly shared.